 This parameter specifies whether reduction takes place over all dimensions or over a specified dimension.
 If reduction is specified over all dimensions, the output signal is a scalar.

-Settings for the Reduce over parameter are:
+Following are settings for the Reduce over parameter.

-Table 69: Reduce Over Parameter
+Table 72: Reduce Over Parameter